seanknow/ClassEcho-Student-Feedback-System/README.md

 - ## Security - Strengthening protection measures beyond the hardcoded admin login.
 This includes implementing proper user authentication (for admin access) and ensuring data transmission security.

 # Authors
-- Pe Benito, Ballian Roi
+- **Pe Benito, Ballian Roi**
-- Mendoza, Sean Rain
+- **Mendoza, Sean Rain**
-- Pabellano, Shawn Vincent
+- **Pabellano, Shawn Vincent**

 # Acknowledgement

-# OOP Instructor: Mr. Juriel Comia
+We would like to sincerely thank our instructor, **Mr. Juriel Comia**, for their unwavering guidance, patience, and support throughout this project.
+Their insightful feedback and encouragement were essential to the successful completion of our work.